sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ;field        = value
-time_range    = name                              ; Reference to the name of the time range in TIME_RANGE table. configuration = JSON_STRING                       ; The actual configuration data in JSON string format. deactivation_configuration = "remove"/JSON_STRING ; The configuration to apply upon deactivation of deletion of scheduled configuration.
-May also be the string "remove"
+time_range    = name                              ; Reference to the name of the time range in TIME_RANGE table. configuration = JSON_STRING                       ; The actual configuration data in JSON string format. deactivation_configuration = "remove"/JSON_STRING ; The configuration to apply upon deactivation of bound time range.
+May also be the string "remove" in order to delete the configuration

 ;value annotations
 name          = 1*64VCHAR                         ; Unique time range name.